Joe Walsh: 1973–2012: solo career

+Eagles reunions with Walsh

 An Eagles country tribute album titled Common Thread: The Songs of the Eagles was released in 1993, thirteen years after the split.
 Travis Tritt insisted on having the Long Run-era Eagles in his video for "Take It Easy" and they agreed.
 Following years of public speculation, the band formally reunited the following year.
-The line-up comprised the five Long Run-era members—Frey, Henley, Walsh, Felder, and Schmit—supplemented by Scott Crago (drums), John Corey (keyboards, guitar, backing vocals), Timothy Drury (keyboards, guitar, backing vocals), and Al Garth (saxophone, violin) on stage.
+The lineup comprised the five Long Run-era members—Frey, Henley, Walsh, Felder, and Schmit—supplemented by Scott Crago (drums), John Corey (keyboards, guitar, backing vocals), Timothy Drury (keyboards, guitar, backing vocals), and Al Garth (saxophone, violin) on stage.

-"For the record, we never broke up, we just took a 14-year vacation," announced Frey at their first live performance in April 1994.
+"For the record, we never broke up, we just took a 14-year vacation", announced Frey at their first live performance in April 1994.
 The ensuing tour spawned a live album titled Hell Freezes Over (named for Henley's recurring statement that the band would get back together "when hell freezes over"), which debuted at No. 1 on the Billboard album chart.
 It included four new studio songs, with "Get Over It" and "Love Will Keep Us Alive" both becoming Top 40 hits.
 The album proved as successful as the tour, selling 6 million copies in the U.S. The tour was interrupted in September 1994 because of Frey's serious recurrence of diverticulitis, but it resumed in 1995 and continued into 1996.

-In 1998, the Eagles were inducted into the Rock and Roll Hall of Fame.
-For the induction ceremony, all seven Eagles members (Frey, Henley, Leadon, Meisner, Felder, Walsh, and Schmit) played together for two songs, "Take It Easy" and "Hotel California".
+In 1998, the Eagles, including Walsh, were inducted into the Rock and Roll Hall of Fame.
+For the induction ceremony, all seven Eagles members (Walsh along with Frey, Henley, Leadon, Meisner, Felder, and Schmit) played together for two songs, "Take It Easy" and "Hotel California".
 Several subsequent reunion tours followed (without Leadon or Meisner), notable for their record-setting ticket prices.

-The Eagles performed at the Mandalay Bay Events Center in Paradise, Nevada on December 28 and 29, 1999, followed by a concert at the Staples Center in Los Angeles on December 31.
-These concerts marked the last time Felder played with the band and these shows (including a planned video release) later formed part of a lawsuit filed by Felder against his former bandmates.

 The concert recordings were released on CD as part of the four-disc Selected Works: 1972–1999 box set in November 2000.
 Along with the millennium concert, this set included the band's hit singles, album tracks and outtakes from The Long Run sessions.
 Selected Works received platinum certification from the RIAA in 2002.

-The band resumed touring in 2001, with a line-up consisting of Frey, Henley, Walsh and Schmit, along with Steuart Smith (guitars, mandolin, keyboards, backing vocals; essentially taking over Felder's role), Michael Thompson (keyboards, trombone), Will Hollis (keyboards, backing vocals), Scott Crago (drums, percussion), Bill Armstrong (horns), Al Garth (saxophone, violin), Christian Mostert (saxophone), and Greg Smith (saxophone, percussion).